Low Carb Egg Salad Recipe

 - Keep the eggs in the cool water after they are cooked.
 If you take them out of the water, the inner membrane will stick to the egg white as the shell dries, and peeling will be torture.
-This is important in dry climates like the one here in Wyoming.
+This is important in dry climates.
 When I lived in humid Florida, it was much easier to boil and peel eggs.

-- Easiest way to get the cooked egg out of the shell is to tap the middle of the shell sharply with the edge of a teaspoon, use your thumbs to peel the two sections apart, and then scoop the insides out with the spoon.
+- The easiest way to get a cooked egg out of the shell is to tap the middle of the shell sharply with the edge of a teaspoon, use your thumbs to peel the two sections apart, and then scoop the insides out with the spoon.
 So much easier than peeling.

 Nutrition info for 2 ounce serving: 163 calories, 14 grams fat, 6 grams protein, 2 grams carb, 1 gram fiber.

 All of my books are available in electronic PDF, and now in paperback on Amazon!

 Done with Egg Salad Recipe, back to Low Carb Recipes